rapid7/insightconnect-plugins/abnormal_security/help.md

 # Description

-Protect your Microsoft Office 365 and G-Suite environments with next-generation email security that uses the most advanced AI detection techniques to stop targeted phishing attacks
+Protect your Microsoft Office 365 and G-Suite environments with next-generation email security from Abnormal Security, that uses the most advanced AI detection techniques to stop targeted phishing attacks.

 # Key Features